 That’s the SURF!
 Busway and Bus Rapid Transit Project.

 The Highway 1 Busway Project, recently rebranded as SURF!
 Busway and Bus Rapid Transit project, is part of a larger effort to reduce regional congestion along Highway 1 and enhance transit connections within the Monterey Peninsula.
 The SURF! project is a proposed bus-only corridor in the Monterey Branch Line right-of-way, from Marina through Sand City and Seaside.
 The total length of the project is approximately 6 miles.

 Segments 1 and 2 of the SURF! project propose a smooth connection between the Marina Transit Exchange and the Sand City Transit Center, paralleling Highway 1 within the Monterey Branch Line’s TAMC-owned right-of-way.
 Segment 3 – the final leg of alignment – would lead the bus through the California Avenue Interchange through to Contra Costa Avenue.

 SURF!
 Video Simulation

-- Improve air quality and reduce greenhouse gas emissions
+- Improves air quality and reduce greenhouse gas emissions

-- Increase transit use, reduce traffic on Highway 1
+- Increases transit use, reduce traffic on Highway 1

-- Improve travel time reliability for transit users
+- Improves travel time reliability for transit users

 The Highway 1 Traffic Relief - Busway was identified in the Transportation Safety and Investment Plan and approved by voters through Measure X in 2016.
 The project was identified to receive up to $15 million from Measure X funding to create a new rapid bus corridor along Highway 1 between Seaside and Marina.
 The project will utilize TAMC owned right-of-way of the Monterey Branch Line.